Insopitus/fetch-intercept/README.md

 ## The drawback

 Tauri uses serialization/deserialization to pass binary data to the frontend, which is terribly unefficient imo.
-The approach this demo uses may make it slower to read text base files, but reading binary files should be at the same speed as before.
+The approach this demo uses may make it slower to read text based files, but reading binary files should be at the same speed as before.
 The tauri devs [said](https://github.com/tauri-apps/tauri/issues/1817#issuecomment-1018110141) this will be fixed in tauri v2, so, I'll leave it alone and wait for the next major version.